Research Summary: How can training improve lifeguard incident detection?

 Some studies have suggested that a prescribed scan pattern can induce perceptual blindness and that a spontaneous visual search can be more efficient than an actively guided search (Pia, 2017a; Watson, Brennan, Kingstone, & Enns, 2010; Wolfe, Alvarez, & Horowitz, 2000).

 PST suggests that lifeguard detection rates are more likely to improve when distractions and harsh working environments and conditions are improved than anything that can be taught via visual search strategies.
-It is unclear what the effect on improvements to contextual knowledge would be under PST.
+It is unclear what the effect of improvements to contextual knowledge would be under PST.
 One argument is to say that increased contextual knowledge would lead to a decrease in "weird stuff" and consequently poorer rates of detection in pool users showing expected drowning behaviours than those who show atypical behaviours.
 That would seem to contradict the prevailing view of contemporary researchers.

 Mid-season lifeguard meeting